snake-charmer-devs/snake-charmer/README.md

 Later rebuilds will go slightly more quickly, as downloaded package files are cached where possible.

+Note: you may get the following warning after the "up and running" message:

+    sys:1: ResourceWarning: unclosed file <_io.TextIOWrapper name='/dev/null' mode='w' encoding='ISO-8859-1'>

+This can safely be ignored.

 ### Testing your installation

 The link above will take you to a fully-kitted-out IPython Notebook server.